• Skip to primary navigation

 • Subscribe

-Home » Breakfast
+Home » Vegan Breakfast Recipes

 Chocolate Buckwheat Porridge

-UPDATED May 5, 2021 · PUBLISHED Apr 15, 2021 BY Maggie
+By Maggie Updated May 5, 2021 · Published Apr 15, 2021

 • Share

-Jump to Recipe Print Recipe
+Jump to Recipe

-Chocolate buckwheat porridge is a decadent gluten free vegan breakfast recipe that is ready in less than 15 minutes.
-Requiring just four simple ingredients, you'll quickly fall in love with this easy to make breakfast option.
+Chocolate buckwheat porridge is a decadent gluten-free vegan breakfast recipe that is ready in less than 15 minutes.
+Requiring just four simple ingredients, you'll quickly fall in love with this easy-to-make breakfast option.

 Chocolate buckwheat porridge in white bowls with bananas and pecans

-Chocolate for breakfast.
-Need I say more?
 And if I do need to say more, then this recipe isn't for you.
-Because, chocolate for breakfast!
+Because chocolate for breakfast!
 YES!!

 What are Buckwheat Groats?

-Buckwheat, despite its name, is not related to wheat and is gluten free.
-Buckwheat is highly nutritious and is called a pseudo cereal because it is actually a seed, not a grain.
 While it is not considered a legit grain, it cooks like one and is often used in place of grains in recipes, such as this buckwheat porridge.
 It can also be used in place of rice with stir fries and curries or as a salad ingredient.

 Raw buckwheat groats in a bowl